The Indian Express

 The Indian Express is an English-language Indian daily newspaper founded in 1932 by P. Varadarajulu Naidu.
-It is headquartered in Noida, owned by the Indian Express Group.
+It is headquartered in Noida, owned by the Indian Express Limited (formerly Indian Express Group).
 It was later taken over by Ramnath Goenka.
 In 1999, eight years after Goenka's death in 1991, the group was split between the family members.
 The southern editions took the name The New Indian Express, while the northern editions, based in Mumbai, retained the original Indian Express name with The prefixed to the title.